nextstrain/nextclade/docs/user/nextclade-cli/reference.md

 # Reference

-This document contains the help content for the `nextclade` command-line program.
+This document contains the automatically generated reference documentation for command-line arguments of Nextclade CLI.

+Please note that updates to this document can sometimes be delayed.

+If you have Nextclade CLI installed, you can type `nextclade --help` to read the latest documentation.

 **Command Overview:**